Executive Summary Report on the 2024 IQAP Review of the Undergraduate Programs in Economics

-In accordance with the Royal Military College of Canada (RMC) Institutional Quality Assurance Process (IQAP), the Program Chair and review group submitted the Program Self-Study report in March 2017.
+In accordance with the Royal Military College of Canada (RMC) Institutional Quality Assurance Process (IQAP), the Program Chair and review group submitted the Program Self-Study report on 16 Sept, 2024.
 For the programs under review, it contained the degree-level expectations for these programs, an analytical assessment of the programs, course outlines, program-related data, survey data from the Office of Quality Assurance and appendices with sample examinations and CVs of faculty members.
-The External Review Committee (ERC) was comprised of two arm’s-length external reviewers (Dr. Brent Gallupe, Queen’s University; Dr. Byron Lew, Trent University) and two internal reviewers (Dr. Kiari Goni-Boulama, RMC, Dr. L. Sangalli, RMC).
-They reviewed the self-study documentation and conducted a site visit to RMC on the 15th and 16th of January, 2018.
-The visit included interviews with the Dean of Arts, Vice-Principal Academic, Head of Management and Economics Department, Chief Librarian, as well as several civilian and military members of the Management and Economics Department faculty, and several students in the programs.
-The ERC subsequently produced a report based on the Self-Study and site visit.
-The report was circulated to department members and discussed with Economics faculty.
-The ERC submitted their report in February 2018, wherein the report was circulated to department members and discussed with Economics faculty.
+The External Review Committee (ERC) was comprised of two arm’s-length external reviewers (Dr. Dane Rowlands, Carleton University, and Dr. Ryan Compton, University of Manitoba) who were selected from a list of possible reviewers and approved by the Deans of Sciences.
+An internal reviewer was not provided.
+They reviewed the self-study documentation and conducted a site visit to RMC from 14 - 15 Nov 2024.
+During the site visit, the ERC met with the VP Academic, the Director of Quality Assurance, the Dean of Social Science and Humanities, the VP Research, the Program Chair, faculty members, alumni, students registered in the program under study, and the Chief Librarian.
+The reviewers submitted their report on Dec 20, 2024

 Date modified: